plut/InfinityEngine.jl/README.md

-Julia itself is portable (at least on all platforms able to run IE games), and code can be kept portable as long as some basic precautions are taken (e.g. `joinpath` instead of using slashes, etc.).
+Julia itself is portable (at least on all platforms able to run IE games), and code can be kept portable as long as some basic precautions are taken (e.g. `joinpath` instead of using slashes, not using assumptions about symlinks, etc.).

 In particular, since this tool is currently developed on Unix, at least some care will be taken w.r.t filenames case-sensitivity.
-Ideally this should be able to run without any ugly solution such as `ciopfs` or a separate NTFS partition, which should help with speed.
+Ideally this should be able to run mods without any ugly solution such as `ciopfs` or a separate NTFS partition, which should help with speed.

 Also, where some mods require the use of shell scripts or batch files,